La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-``_crw_ -eats'', called a ``predicate word'' (_qury_), is a symbol for the predicate by which the rat and the cheese are related.
+_crw_ -eats, called a predicate word (_qury_), is a symbol for the predicate by which the rat and the cheese are related.
 The predicate is like a function whose arguments are things that might be related; the value of the function is true or false (or fuzzily in between) depending on whether or not they actually are thus related: in this sentence, whether the first actual parameter eats the second.

-The formal parameters of a predicate, regarded as a function, are referred to as ``cases''.
-English has ``nominative'' and ``accusative'' cases (the rat occupies the nominative case and the cheese occupies the accusative case), and Latin has in addition ``genitive'', ``ablative'' and others, but _gua\spi_ simply numbers the cases.
+The formal parameters of a predicate, regarded as a function, are referred to as cases.
+English has nominative and accusative cases (the rat occupies the nominative case and the cheese occupies the accusative case), and Latin has in addition genitive, ablative and others, but _gua\spi_ simply numbers the cases.
 Some _gua\spi_ words have as many as five numbered cases.
-In our example, ``_tara_ -rat'' fills the first case of ``_crw_ -eats'' and ``_kseo_ -cheese'' fills the second.
+In our example, _tara_ -rat fills the first case of _crw_ -eats and _kseo_ -cheese fills the second.
 Natural languages and -gua!spi have obvious regularities in how particular cases are used, but it is not possible, at least in -gua!spi, to make a universal theory of what cases mean.
 Users should attend closely to case patterns in related words, but each category must be learned individually.

-The words denoting the actual parameters of a predicate are called ``arguments''; being sub-phrases, they have their own predicate words.
-Here, _``!tara''_ and _``!kseo''_ are the arguments.
-The ``thing'' represented by an argument, which is the actual parameter of the sentence predicate, is something that can fill the first case of the argument's predicate.
-It is referred to as the ``referent'' of the argument.
+The words denoting the actual parameters of a predicate are called arguments; being sub-phrases, they have their own predicate words.
+Here, _!tara_ and _!kseo_ are the arguments.
+The thing represented by an argument, which is the actual parameter of the sentence predicate, is something that can fill the first case of the argument's predicate.
+It is referred to as the referent of the argument.
 For example,

 >